L'Estartit: Geography

-Economical activities
+Economy

 Initially a fishing village, the advent of tourism in the Costa Brava from the 1960s onwards brought a large influx of visitors to the town during the summer months.
 The community grew exponentially for the next two decades, initially with houses and villas built up the hills that surround the harbor, and later with hotels, apartment blocks, and campsites extending along the beach and the flood plain of the Ter estuary.

 The tourist industry also led to a large immigrant population (mostly from other parts of Spain), needed to serve the ever-growing number of visitors.
 Tourists visiting L'Estartit originate mainly from France, the United Kingdom, Ireland, Germany and the Netherlands, with significant numbers coming from Barcelona for the weekend too, whilst the majority of the labor force hails from the south of Spain, especially Andalusia and Extremadura.

 Like many other tourist resorts around the world, massification and uncontrolled growth led the town to lose the charm that had made it popular in the first place.
 Tourism has been dwindling since the 1990s.
 However, the underwater beauty of the Illes Medes, the large and well-equipped sports marina, and the abundance of nearby golf courses keep divers, sailors, and golfers coming back year after year and has seen a revival in the area's fortunes.
 The important development of nearby campsites or even within the center of Estartit is also noteworthy, so the type of tourism that hosts Estartit has a more familiar profile than in other tourist spots.
 In addition, the town is considered one of the best destinations in the world for scuba diving, which makes the tourist season longer than in other towns that only offer traditional sun and beach tourism and do not have this additional tourist asset.
 Despite this population shift to tourist activities, agricultural and livestock activities are still maintained, and the town has preserved the remaining old fishing houses and cobbled streets from before the 60s.

 The port of the Club Nàutic Estartit has 687 moorings for boats from 4 m to 25 m in length with water and electricity connection and bathrooms with shower.
-The facilities of the Club Nàutic Estartit occupy an area of 15,945 m² with parking for vehicles, crane, ramp, service dock, waste collection point, social club, and WIFI service.
+The facilities of the Club Nàutic Estartit occupy an area of 15,945 m2 with parking for vehicles, crane, ramp, service dock, waste collection point, social club, and WIFI service.